 Answer:

-First, we feel that having an exact distribution instead of an asymptotic one is an obvious theoretical contribution.
-And while we show that the exact distribution is valid, that does not necessarily lead to the conclusion that the asymptotic assumption is invalid for POLSAR data.
+First, we feel that having an exact distribution instead of an asymptotic one is an obvious theoretical contribution made by this paper.
+Also, while we show that the exact distribution is valid, that definitely does not necessarily lead to the conclusion that the asymptotic assumption is invalid for POLSAR data.

-Second, while we believe that better separation can be achieved with the proposed model, we feel that it is a relatively different topic.
-Due to space constraints, one eachpaper should focus on a single topic we assume.
-Evidently, this theoretical results need to be established first, before follow on techniques can be proposed.
+Second, while we believe that better separation can be achieved with the proposed model, we feel that it this a different topic.
+Due to space constraints, the paper tries to focus on a single topic – even with that focus there is ample potential for confusion.
+Furthermore, this theoretical results need to be established (published) first, before we or others can propose the techniques to make use of it.

-Third, it should also be noted that the paper does include a section discussing the application and the advantages of the proposed models.
-One advantage, in terms of easier classifying POLSAR data, is, for example, the use of the change ratio, which evidently is much cheaper in computation than existing measures, such as the Bhattacharyya ratio.
+Third, it should also be noted that the paper does include a section (comment: which one?) discussing the application and the advantages of the proposed models.
+One advantage, in terms of more easily classifying POLSAR data is, for example, the use of the change ratio, which evidently is much cheaper in computation than existing measures, such as the Bhattacharyya ratio.

 Detail Comment: